-We plan to continue our increasing level of activity in all areas of our business, particularly sales and marketing and research and development for the remainder of 2006.
-Consequently we expect our operating loss for 2006 to exceed that of 2005.
+We plan to continue our increasing level of activity in all areas of our business, particularly sales and marketing and research and development, for the remainder of 2006.
+Consequently we expect our operating loss from continuing operations for 2006 to exceed that of 2005.